tosorakim/Animal-Classification/README.md

 Jaguar VS Zebra

 # Environment
-Jupyter Notbook, R, Colab Pro
+Jupyter Notbook, R, and R-Shiny by using the libraries Tensorflow, Keras

 # Conclusion
 https://youtu.be/e3W1NBxcflk